 Dr. Hilary Lowery is Assistant Professor of Single Reeds at Bemidji State University.
 She holds performance degrees from the University of Oklahoma and the University of Kansas.
 Dr. Lowery has a passion for exploring a wide range of new music and exposing her students to a variety of musical styles and composers, especially those from diverse backgrounds.
 She is set to release her first album, entitled "Conjuring the Numinous," this fall.

 As a performer, Dr. Lowery has performed in Belgium, Austria, Czech Republic, Germany, and throughout the United States.
-She has recently performed with the Classical Beat Festival 2019, touring in cities across Germany.
-Dr. Lowery worked considerably as a chamber musician, performing with the Virago Quartet and Trio Soave.
-She is looking forward to her performance at ClarinetFest 2022 in Reno, Nevada where she will be premiering multiple works.
+She has recently performed at ClarinetFest 2022 in Reno, Nevada where she premiered multiple works and with the Classical Beat Festival, touring in cities across Germany.

 Dr. Lowery has been the Assistant Coordinator of the Midwestern Music Camps, Prairie Winds Music Festival, and served as the special events coordinator for Band of Angels Kansas City.
 She was a staff coordinator at the University of Oklahoma Clarinet Symposium from 2010 to 2014 and served as a volunteer at ClarinetFest 2016 in Lawrence, Kansas.